mehulkar/mehulkar.com/source/blog/unit-testing-interface-vs-implementation.markdown

     When I write my tests with the interface (or API) of my objects in mind, I'm forced to think about how my objects will be used by the rest of my application.
+    I'm forced to design objects with a usable API in mind.
+In a language like Ruby, where you get to make arbitrary decisions about public / private methods, this is really useful.

     For example, in a typical Rails scenario, if my application allows users to click a button to make a cat meow, the `CatController` will call this `Cat.new.talk` method.
     Or maybe I have it wired up so that every time the dog barks, the cat also meows.
     In both of these use cases, when I write my tests to assert against the `talk` method, I can guarantee that I have a working interface.
 I could almost compare this to type checking at compile time.

 1. Implementations change, expectations remain the same: